Efficiency of higher-order algorithms for minimizing composite functions: General composite higher-order algorithm

 Since

 then

 This proves the statement of the theorem. \end{proof}

-Note that in the convex case the convergence results from \cite{DruPaq:19,BolChe:20,DoiNes:21} assume Lipschitz continuity of the $p\geq 1$ derivative of the object function $F$, which may be too restrictive.
-However, Theorem \ref{Theorem:convex} assume Lipschitz continuity of the $p\geq 1$ derivative of the error function $e(\cdot)$ (note that we may have the error function $e(\cdot)$ $p$ times differentiable and with the $p$ derivative Lipschitz, while the objective function $F$ may not be even differentiable, see Examples \ref{exam:1} and \ref{examp:2}).
-Hence, our proof is different and more general than in \cite{DruPaq:19,BolChe:20,DoiNes:21}.
+Note that in the convex case the convergence results from \cite{DruPaq:19,BolChe:20,DoiNes:21} assume Lipschitz continuity of the $p$ derivative of the object function $F$, which may be too restrictive.
+However, Theorem \ref{Theorem:convex} assumes Lipschitz continuity of the $p$ derivative of the error function $e(\cdot)$ (note that we may have the error function $e(\cdot)$ $p$ times differentiable and with the $p$ derivative Lipschitz, while the objective function $F$ may not be even differentiable, see Examples \ref{exam:1} and \ref{exam:2}).
+Hence, our proof is different and more general than \cite{DruPaq:19,BolChe:20,DoiNes:21}.
 Moreover, our convergence rate from the previous theorem covers the usual convergence rates $\mathcal{O}(\frac{1}{k^{p}})$ of higher-order Taylor-based methods in the convex unconstrained case \cite{Nes:20}, simple composite case \cite{Nes:20,Nes:20Inxt} and composite case for $p\geq 1$ \cite{DoiNes:21,BolChe:20}.
-Therefore, Theorem \ref{Theorem:convex} provides a unified convergence analysis for general composite higher-order algorithms, that covers in particular, convex minimization with general functional constraints, min-max convex problems and composite convex problems, under possibly more general assumptions.
+Therefore, Theorem \ref{Theorem:convex} provides a unified convergence analysis for general composite higher-order algorithms, that covers in particular, minimax strategies for nonlinear games, min-max problems and simple composite problems, under possibly more general assumptions.